EGPortfolioGithub/Data-Analysis-Portfolio/README.md

 ## About & Data Journey

 I have a social science background and hold a Bachelor of Arts (B.A) degree in Sociology from Mount Royal University.
 I am currently a Health Research Interviewer collecting data for health status reporting and service deliver planning.
-During undergraduate school, I developed a passion for social research to better understand social structure and patterns to develop and enrich our community.
+During undergraduate school, I developed a passion for social research to better understand social structures and patterns to develop and enrich our community.
 Recently, I had the opportunity to practice my data-related skills through self-learning courses building off my previous knowledge of statistics.I look forward to continous learning in data science and positively impacting others through data-drvien decisions.

 My Data Analystic blog on [medium](https://medium.com/@egafos/data-science-and-world-blitz-chess-championship-2022-discovering-insights-in-chess-championship-e905717a77e2)